You You

-You You (悠悠; June 23, 1988 - March 2004) was a male giant panda born by artificial insemination in the Ueno Zoo in Japan.
+You You (悠悠; June 23, 1988 - March 2004) was a male giant panda born by artificial insemination that lived at Ueno Zoo in Tokyo, Japan.
 His parents are Fei Fei and Huan Huan.

-In 1992, to commemorate the 20th anniversary of the Normalization of Sino-Japan Diplomatic Relations, the Ueno Zoo exchanged You You with Ling Ling from the Beijing Zoo, and You You thus came to settle in the Beijing Zoo.
+In 1992, to commemorate the 20th anniversary of the Normalization of Sino-Japan Diplomatic Relations, Ueno Zoo exchanged You You with Ling Ling from Beijing Zoo in China, and You You was moved to Beijing Zoo.

+Life

-In March 2004, You You died at the Beijing Zoo in China.
+You You was born on June 23, 1988, via artificial insemination.
+He was the brother of Tong Tong.
+In March 2004, You You died at Beijing Zoo, aged 15.